 Our annual conference, DurMUN 2019, will be taking place on the 25th-27th January, where we will simulate the committees of the United Nations by engaging conversations between member nations about topical issues that require cooperation from other member states.
 This gives delegates a chance to try their hand at international diplomacy, and gives them a better understanding of the constraints nations have in reaching deals, as well as the dynamics of multilateral negotiation.
 Each committee is dedicated to a particular area of interest, such as the Human Rights Council or Security Council, and may have different rules of procedure as well as varying levels of difficulty.

 The full price for the conference per delegate is £45 overall for the whole weekend in great locations, including a formal dinner and a VIP night out.
-We offer a £5 discount for delegations from other universities, and college delegations from Durham (£40 per person).
+We offer a £5 discount for delegations (of more than 5 people) from other universities, and college delegations from Durham (£40 per person).
 If you are looking for accommodation options, please visit the accommodation page for more information.
 Committees and topics have been announced and can be found here.

 Registration will be at the Durham Students’ Union Meeting Room 1 between 3-6pm on Friday, and the opening ceremony will begin at 7pm.